theninthsky/client-side-rendering/README.md

 With the above script, we can even preload dynamic routes data (such as _[pokemon/:name](https://client-side-rendering.pages.dev/pokemon/pikachu)_).

-The only limitation is that we can only preload GET resources, but this would not be a problem when the backend is well-architected.
+The only limitation is that we can only preload GET resources.
+However, we can easily implement an endpoint that transforms GET requests with query params to POST requests with body.

 ## Tweaking Further